Nickel (United States coin): Increase in metal values

 Meanwhile, in an attempt to avoid losing large quantities of circulating nickels to melting, the United States Mint introduced new interim rules on December 14, 2006, that criminalized the melting and export of pennies (which as of 2013 cost 1.83 cents to produce) and nickels.
 Violators of these rules can be punished with a fine of up to $10,000, five years imprisonment, or both.
 The rules were finalized on April 17, 2007.
 The melt value of a nickel for some time was more than five cents, including nearing over one-and-a-half times its face value in May 2007.
 Since then, the supply and demand of the coin's composition metals have stabilized.
 A nickel's melt value fell below its face value from late 2008 through mid-2010, and more recently again from late mid-2012.
 In February 2014, it was reported that the Mint was conducting experiments to use copper-plated zinc (the same composition used for the United States 1 cent coin) for the nickel.

 In December 2014, the Mint released its next Biennial report in response to the CMOCA.
 In it, the Mint declared that plated zinc products did not hold up to steam/wear tests and were rejected for U.S. coins other than the penny.
 Materials considered "feasible" for the 5-cent coin were nickel-plated steel, multi-ply-plated steel, and potentially another copper/nickel alloy, this time with ~77% copper, ~20% nickel, and ~3% manganese.
 Further testing was recommended to explore even less expensive alloys that would not require changes to vending machines (as the steel-based materials would require).
-In March 2022, due to the Russo-Ukrainian War, nickel prices soared.
+In February 2023, the melt value of a nickel coin exceeded 135% of its face value.

 Proposals for abolition

-Due to its low value, the inconvenience of carrying and counting, and the fact that it costs more to make than it is worth, various commentators have proposed eliminating the nickel along with the penny.
+Due to its low value, the inconvenience of carrying and counting, and the fact that it costs more to make than it is worth, various public figures have proposed eliminating the nickel along with the penny.